jmejiamu/back-end-products/README.md

 #
 ```
    Create a .env in the root dir where the server.js lives.
-   in the .env file include:
+   In the .env file include:
    HOSTNAME = localhost
    USERNAMEPG = yourusername
    PASSWORD = yourpassword